 If you feel the same (and especially if you’re in Orlando with two parts of the Wizarding World to explore), take my advice: give yourself the entire day to visit the Wizarding World without feeling rushed.

-Tip #10: Stay for the Hogwarts Light Show
+Tip #21: Stay for the Hogwarts Light Show (Orlando Only)

 I learned this tip for the Wizarding World on my third trip: there’s a magical light show “on select nights” at the Wizarding World in Orlando.
 It’s an incredible display of magic as the whole of Hogwarts castle comes to life with light representing the four Hogwarts houses and awe-inspiring music to match.